 Minimize the damage

-When you start your trading journey you are bound to make a lot of mistakes that will make you lose money.
+When you start your journey you are bound to make a lot of mistakes that will make you lose money.
 The trick is to realize what you are doing wrong and stop yourself from doing that again.
 It takes time and it’s very difficult, to be honest with yourself about any mistakes you might be making.
 This is one of the reasons it’s so hard to become a good trader.
 Most people are not comfortable with criticizing themselves.

-Sometimes we make the most ridiculous trading mistakes, but that’s ok.
+Sometimes we make the most ridiculous mistakes, but that’s ok.
 The trick is to realize we made a mistake, write down what happened, and also why it happened.

 This will become the start of your new development as a trade.
 Once you get used to looking at your own mistakes and take responsibility for your actions, the rest gets a lot easier.